iwlytteot/StellarSearcher/README.md

 # StellarSearcher

-Simple and intuitive desktop tool for comprehensive search in catalogue archives and databases.
+Simple and intuitive desktop tool with GUI for comprehensive search in catalogue archives and databases.

+Written in Java together with JavaFX graphical framework.
+Supported on Linux, Windows, macOS.

 Supported catalogues and databases:
 * VizieR